Why Choose an Online Finance Degree?

 11. National University

-National University offers 11 different finance courses that go over topics like the valuation of a corporation, risk management, financial statement analysis, wealth management and capital management skills.
-Distance learners take classes in four-week blocks, which is designed to help them complete the bachelor of science in financial management while having time to work.
+National University offers 11 different finance courses that go over topics like the valuation of a corporation, risk management, financial statement analysis, wealth management, and capital management skills.
+Distance learners take classes in four-week blocks, which are designed to help them complete the bachelor of science in financial management while having time to work.

 Tuition (in-state): $15,480